alexa/alexa-auto-sdk/aacs/android/common/ipc/README.md

 ```

 **AACS fetching data from OEM application** - If the default audio input platform handler is enabled and an external audio stream source is used, when AACS receives a `StartAudioInput` or `StopAudioInput` message, it sends an IPC fetch request or an IPC cancel fetch request.
 This request fetches or cancels fetching the audio input stream from the application.
-The application must implement `AACSReceiver.FetchStreamCallback`, provide the write pipe associated with the audio stream in `onStreamRequested(String streamId, ParcelFileDescriptor writePipe)` method, and stop providing the stream in `onStreamFetchCancelled(String streamId)` method, as shown in the following example:
+The application must implement `AACSReceiver.FetchStreamCallback`, provide the write pipe associated with the audio stream in `onStreamRequested(String streamId, ParcelFileDescriptor writePipe)` method, and stop providing the stream in `onStreamFetchCancelled(String streamId, long bytesWritten)` method, as shown in the following example:

 ~~~java
         AACSReceiver.FetchStreamCallback aasbFetchCallback = new AACSReceiver.FetchStreamCallback() {